UCSD-E4E/acoustic-multiclass-training/documentation/aws_setup.md

 Store the key file in a secure location and on linux run `sudo chmod 400 {filename}.pem` to make it read only for just your user.
 To connect run `ssh -i "path/to/key.pem" ubuntu@{servername}.compute.amazonaws.com`.
 You can find the domain name in the EC2 dashboard.

-## EC2 setup

-Before starting anything, run `sudo apt update -y` followed by `sudo apt upgrade -y` to ensure that apt's repository cache is up to date.

-Install the aws tools using the command: `sudo apt install awscli s3fs`.

 ## Creating IAM roles

 You need to save a valid access key on EC2 in order to mount an s3 filesystem.
 To do that, search for IAM in the AWS console, click on users and create a new IAM user.
 Give them a username.
 Click attach policies directly and give them `AmazonS3FullAccess`.
 Create new user.
 Next you have to get their access token.
 Click on the new user -> security credentials -> create access key.
 Give CLI access.
 Stay on this page.